Let’s see what Partiu in Portuguese means

 First things first, let’s go back to the root of it all: the verb partir.
 As you can see from the table below, partiu is a simple past tense conjugation of partir.

-Partir in Portuguese means to leave or to divide.
-The expression partiu comes from that first meaning of to leave, though it’s often used as a sort of invitation.
-It’s much like saying let’s go in English.
+Partir in Portuguese means “to leave” or “to divide.”
+The expression partiu comes from that first meaning of “to leave,” though it’s often used as a sort of invitation.
+It’s a lot like saying “let’s go” in English.

 Partiu as Inviting Someone Out

-Imagine you’re chatting with your newfound Brazilian friend and asking them their plans for this afternoon.
+Imagine you’re chatting with your newfound Brazilian friend and asking them their plans for the afternoon.
 This conversation could maybe play out like this:

 – O que você vai fazer hoje à tarde?

 – To indo pra praia.
 Partiu?

 – I’m going to the beach.
 Let’s go?

 Although it may seem a bit unnatural to say such a thing in English, it is completely normal for a Brazilian.
 It’s a casual invitation, an extended hand for you to grab onto.
 And how would you reply to that?
 Partiu! of course.